MangelMaxime/Nacara/docs/content/guide/theme.md

 functions.
 Your own layout can use them and arrange the middle differently - a landing page, a reference page with two columns.

 **Write a theme.** A layout function, a stylesheet, and `register`; nothing else is required.
-If you publish it, it is an ordinary NuGet package other sites can use, exactly like the default one.
+Publish it and it is an ordinary NuGet package, like the default one.

 ## What the engine owns

-However far you go, some things stay with the engine rather than the theme, and are the same whichever theme you use:
+Some things stay with the engine whichever theme you use:

 | The engine decides | The theme decides |
 |---|---|